Patiala State: Founding and territorial evolution

 According to many, Ala Singh failed to assist his religious kin during the massacre.
 He stayed neutral during the events and did not initiate hostilities against the Durranis.
 However, this neutrality would not save Ala Singh as Abdali, whom had been told that Ala Singh was a "secret ally of the Majhi Sikhs" by Zain Khan and Bikhan Khan, would later burn down Barnala and advanced upon Bhawanigarh, where Ala Singh was holed up.
 Ala Singh sought out the help of Najib-ud-Daula and was forced to pay a humiliating fee of "five lakhs of rupees as tribute and a hundred and twenty-five thousand rupees more for permission to appear before him with his long hair intact" to placate Abdali.
 After this, Ala Singh was detained for a short-while but was released on the promise that his polity would pay an annual tribute to the Durranis.

 Kirpal Singh argues that Ala Singh did assist his co-religionists during the massacre.
 He states that the vakil of Ala Singh, named Sekhu Singh Hambalka, was with the surrounded Sikhs during the massacre at Kup.
 He claims that Sekhu Singh and Sangu Singh were ordered to lead the Sikh women and children to Barnala and Thikriwala for safety, which were within Ala Singh's territory.
 This is evidenced in the Khazana-i-Amara, which states that a report of 200,000 fleeing Sikhs sought safety in Sirhind and near the territory of "Ala Singh Jat" was made when Abdali reached Lahore.
 By the time Abdali reached Barnala, Ala Singh had already managed to escape.
 This damaged Ala Singh's relations with Abadali, whom was already being told negativities about Ala Singh by the diwan Lakhshami Narain.
-Thus, Ala Singh was arrested and nearly had his cut-off but managed to pay a fee instead.
+Thus, Ala Singh was arrested and nearly had his hair cut-off but managed to pay a fee instead.
 When Abdali demanded that Ala Singh's hair be cut, Ala Singh responded that he was prepared to die rather than sacrifice his hair.
 Ala Singh offered to pay one lakh rupees instead, with Abdali accepting a payment of 125,000 rupees.
 After the massacre, Ala Singh joined a coalition of Sikh forces to punish Zain Khan, to prove he was still with the Dal Khalsa.
 This led to the Battle of Sirhind on 13 January 1764, in-which the Sikh forces defeated the forces of Zain Khan, paving the way for Sikh domination of this tract of land for the foreseeable future.

 Patiala State continued to expand during the rule of Ala Singh's successor, Raja-Rajgan Amar Singh.
+He was the first ruler to receive the Raja-e-Rajgan title.